valoresports/coach-resources/archived-pages/eworkout_criteria.md

 :::info

-EWorkouts should be able to test a user’s progress in the skill.
+EWorkouts should be able to test a user's progress in the skill.
 There should be goals for 3 levels of achievement (low/beginner, medium/intermediate, high/advanced) which can be used to gauge user skill level and track improvement over time.

 :::